Rocky Linux Pre-Release

 Once you boot into the installation, you will be asked to set your language.

 Once you click continue, you will be prompted to read this pre-release warning, reminding you not to use this in production as this is a early release.

-You are then off to the races, maybe grab a coffee at this time but I suspect the install will finish before your coffee is ready.
+You are then off to the races, maybe grab a coffee at this time, but I suspect the installation will finish before your coffee is ready.

 When you are done, reboot the system and you are done.
 See how fast and simple that was.
 Welcome to your new Rocky Linux 8 system.
 I have some items on the screenshots blurred, but I think you get the general point.

-Let’s start our browser and go directly to the web console, hopfully you have your network settings setup.
-I type the following URL https://IP Address:9090 you will likely get a certificate error but you can just move past that.
+Let’s start our browser and go directly to the web console, hopefully you have your network settings setup.
+I type the following URL https://IP Address:9090 you will likely get a certificate error, but you can just move past that.

 You are presented the login screen.
-You can use your root creditaials to login.
+You can use your root credentials to login.